SaraLazz/AccountAnon/README.md

 # AccountAnon

-A JAVA implementation of a protocol achieving accountability in anonymous services This project is licensed under the terms of the MIT license.
+A JAVA implementation of a protocol achieving accountability in anonymous services.
+This project is licensed under the terms of the MIT license.